bioperl/bioperl.github.io/howtos/SeqIO.md

 my $seq_object = $seqio_object->next_seq;
 ```

 Why use [Bio:SeqIO](https://metacpan.org/pod/Bio::SeqIO)?
 In part because SeqIO understands the many different sequence file formats and creates the proper BioPerl object for each format.
 Some formats, like FASTA sequence format, are minimal.
-The fasta format contains a sequence and some kind of identifier, but nothing else is required nor does the format inherently allow for much more detail, like a feature (a sub-sequence, usually with some biological property - see the [Feature-Annotation HOWTO](Feature-Annotation.html) for more information).
+The fasta format requires a sequence and some kind of identifier, but nothing else is required nor does the format inherently allow for much more detail, like a feature (a sub-sequence, usually with some biological property - see the [Feature-Annotation HOWTO](Feature-Annotation.html) for more information).
 When given fasta SeqIO creates a [Bio:Seq](https://metacpan.org/pod/Bio::Seq) object, a more spare object than the [Bio:Seq::RichSeq](https://metacpan.org/pod/Bio::Seq::RichSeq) object that's created when [Bio:SeqIO](https://metacpan.org/pod/Bio::SeqIO) is given formats like Genbank or EMBL, which may contain features and annotations.

 Now, should you care what kind of BioPerl object is created by SeqIO?
 For the most part no - let SeqIO take care of those details.